Social Assistance in Canada

 This week I am attending a conference entitled “Welfare Reform in Canada: Provincial Social Assistance in Comparative Perspective,” organized by Professor Daniel Béland.

 The focus of the conference is “social assistance,” which typically encompasses both last-resort social assistance (i.e. ‘welfare’) and disability benefits.
 In Ontario, the former is known as Ontario Works and the latter as the Ontario Disability Support Program.
-Every Canadian province and territory has its own social assistance system—that is, its own legislation, its own policies and its own regulations.
+Every Canadian province and territory has its own social assistance system—that is, its own legislation, its own regulations and its own policies.
 First Nations with self-government agreements have their own income assistance programs.
 And for First Nations without self-government agreements, income assistance is funded by Aboriginal Affairs and Northern Development Canada (but “aligned with the rates and eligibility criteria for off-reserve residents of the reference province or territory”).

 I was a discussant on two papers at the conference.
 Some of the points I made in that capacity include the following: